BirdNoFly161/homease/HOMEASE TODO.md

 ## Minor
 	1- main must always contain pt-20 now as a class maybe add it to a global css?
-	2- dashboard svg's were changed to emoji icons by chatgpt... change them back to svgs
+	2- dashboard svg's were changed to emoji icons by chatgpt... change them back to svgs 3- lots of sections still have div in it. consider changing them to sections.
+  	4- the home page looks a bit off the left side isnt quiet aligned.
+Fix.